RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_ui_controller_class_bil.md

     {
         /// <summary>
         /// Triggered, when the user clicks the button Reset to Defaults button in
-        /// SDL Trados Studio.
+        /// Trados Studio.
 Restores the default check box state, which should
         /// be Checked (i.e. verification function enabled), and the default maximum
         /// word count, which is 3.
         /// </summary>